sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 date: 2024-02-26T06:37:50-0600
 categories: [School]
 tags: [Computer Science, Masters Degree]
+description: |
+  Should you get a master's degree in computer science?
+In this article, I give my perspective on whether or not getting a master's degree is worth the effort and money.
 ---

 "Master of Science in Computer Science", it sounds so grand, doesn't it?
 But is